MLB STARTING LINEUPS Jun 3, 2025 (15 Games)

 lineup not released

-The baseball lineup includes a pitcher, a catcher, three outfielders, and four infielders.
-Each person in the lineup contributes in their way, whether offensively or defensively.
-The fantasy baseball lineup is similar.
+A Major League Baseball lineup includes a pitcher, a catcher, three outfielders, and four infielders.
+Each person in the lineup contributes in their own way, whether offensively or defensively.
+The fantasy lineup is similar.
 Single-year leagues can have different draft strategies.
 Single-year leagues present a long-term challenge, where the greater picture is the focus.

 Daily Fantasy Leagues are a quick challenge, with the ability to craft a new lineup daily.
-Daily Fantasy players use strategies daily based on individual matchups.
 Pitcher matchups, game location, and weather are just a few factors that can affect which lineup to draft for your daily fantasy leagues.
+You can also use odds to help project outcomes or bet.

 The Basics

-Fantasy baseball starting rosters look the same as the lineup card given to the umpire.
-Creating a fantasy lineup will include drafting multiple starting pitchers, multiple relief pitchers, and a utility spot.
+Starting rosters look the same as the lineup card given to the umpire.
+Creating a fantasy lineup will include drafting multiple starting pitchers, multiple relief pitchers, and a utility spot as a starter.
 Any offensive position from the catcher to the outfield can use the utility spot.
+You can also find starters who are righties and lefties.

 Aside from the utility spot and the pitching positions, an MLB DFS team must include a catcher, first baseman, second baseman, third baseman, shortstop, and three outfielders.